wdi-sg/gitbook-2019/10-react/react-intro/lifting.md

 Implement components for other currencies.
 (US Dollars, Ringet, Thai Baht, etc.)

 ##### further
 Refactor the form so that you can select the currency in the form.
-Then the user enters the number of that currency in the form.
+Then the user enters the amount in that currency into the form.

 Change each currency component to take 2 properties instead:
 ```